Fortnite full review

 PlayerUnknown’s Battlegrounds – or PUBG – is one of the most popular PC games of 2017, pitting 100 players against each other to win the coveted chicken dinner.
 It has gone from strength to strength in recent months with a fast-growing fan base, so it was only a matter of time before another developer wanted to cash in on the interest.

 Cue Epic Games with its recently released Fortnite Battle Royale, a free-to-play variant that shares many features with PUBG.
 So, now they’re both available to play, which should you play?
 Here, we compare PlayerUnknown’s Battlegrounds and Fortnite Battle Royale to help you decide which is best.

 PUGB vs Fortnite Battle Royale: UK pricing and availability

 Both PlayerUnknown’s Battlegrounds and Fortnite Battle Royale are available to play in the UK in early access.
 For those that haven’t played early access games in the past, the term describes a playable game that is still in development, suggesting that features are likely to change between now and the official launch.

-Fortnite Battle Royale is available to download free of charge from Epic Games, while those interested in playing PlayerUnknown’s Battlegrounds will have to fork out £26.99 on Steam for the pleasure.
-It’s PC-only at the moment, but Microsoft has confirmed that PUBG will also be headed to Xbox One later this year – there’s no word on console support from Fortnite so far, though.
+Fortnite Battle Royale is available to download free of charge from Epic Games, while those interested in playing PlayerUnknown’s Battlegrounds will have to fork out £26.99 on Steam or the Microsoft Store for the pleasure.
+It's also worth noting that Fortnite is available to play on PS4, Xbox One, PC, Nintendo Switch and iOS devices, while PUBG is only available on Xbox One, PC and mobile.

 PUGB vs Fortnite Battle Royale: What’s the difference?